 New accounting standards on revenue and financial instruments will apply for 2018/19, and for leases from 2020/21.

-While we do not expect these standards to have a significant impact on Councils, we recommend that the Council review the impact of IFRS 9 and 15, including calculating any adjustments that will be required as at 31 March 2018 for transition.
-We would suggest that the Governance and Scrutiny Committee receive reporting in year from management on the implementation of the new standard, and we will report specifically on the findings from our audit work in this area.
+Although IFRS 15 is not anticipated to have a material impact on the Council, the adoption of IFRS 9 will, given the long term investments held by the Council and the accumulated reserve of investment gains.
+The Council should undertake work early in 2018/19 to prepare for these changes, including calculating any adjustments that will be required as at 31 March 2018 for transition.
+We would suggest that the Audit Committee receive reporting from management on the implementation of the new standard, and we will report specifically on the findings from our audit work in this area.